 The first MMORPG of Yulgang

-- Yulgang Global hits 3 million in a short period of time

-- Tigon Token (TIG) Airdrop event through sharing WEMIX Wallet certification and friend invitation link

-SEOUL, Korea, March 29, 2022 /PRNewswire/ -- Tigon Mobile, subsidiary of Longtu Korea announced on the 28th that the number of pre-registrations for 'Yulgang Global', planned to be serviced by the company has exceeded 3 million.
+SEOUL, South Korea, March 31, 2022 /PRNewswire/ -- Tigon Mobile, a subsidiary of Longtu Korea's mobile MMORPG 'Yulgang Global' officially launched on the global market at 1st April.

-Pre-registration for 'Yulgang Global' has passed 1 million pre-registration on the 24th, and the number exceeded 3 million in just three weeks, raising expectations for the box office.

-The company announced that the number of pre-registration is rapidly increasing based on the popularity of Yulgang IP in the Southeast Asian market, which is amicable for P2E games, in response to the rapid increase in pre-registration for 'Yulgang Global'.
+Martial arts comic IP 'Yul-hyul Kangho', which is the based on 'Yulgang Global' that recorded more than 5 million global pre-registration right before the release, has records of over 6 million global martial arts publications, 7 million paid digital downloads, and 1 billion paid subscriptions.

+'Yulgang Global' is a game that added a payment method called Tigon Token (TIG) to 'Yul-hyul Kangho for kakao', which Longtu Korea recorded 3rd place in Google Play sales and 1st place in One Store sales at the time of its launch in year 2017.
+The game industry is paying attention to the future performance of 'Yulgang Global', which has a solid player base.

 SOURCE Tigon Mobile